-- 2. (a) Suitable past experience of a new employee in office routines may be recognized in setting the starting salary. - 2. (b) Suitable past experience of a current employee may be recognized by placing the employee in "after three (3) month" increment.
-This clause is not applicable to employees in Pay Category No. 1. - An employee who is absent from duty at a Village school because of inclement weather which prohibits travel from Prince Rupert to their place of employment, shall not be deducted for any time lost. - 4.
-Childcare Worker I and Teacher Assistant I who complete 3 approved courses will be reclassified to Childcare Worker II and Teacher Assistant II and will be paid the Category 2 rate of pay. - 5.
-A library employee will be paid as a Library Assistant II, if they work 50% or more of their time unsupervised. - 6.
-Education Assistants who are assigned to students who are not toilet trained or assist with personal hygiene will receive an allowance of fifty-five dollars (\$35.0055.00) per month, not to be shared with other Education Assistants. - 7.
-When an Education Assistant considers that the posted time for their position is not sufficient to complete the assigned duties of the position, the Education Assistant should discuss the matter with the School Based Team.
-When the School Based Team, which includes the school Administrative Officer, concludes that additional time is required, the School Based Team shall submit a request in writing to the Secretary-Treasurer. - 8.
-It is agreed that a course of studies will be jointly established for Library Assistants so that they may qualify for Pay Category 2 if they are not entitled to the rate under 5. above.
+- 1. (a) Suitable past experience of a new employee may be recognized in setting the starting salary. - 1. (b) Suitable past experience of a current employee may be recognized by placing the employee in "after three (3) month" increment.
+This clause is not applicable to employees in Pay Category No. 1. - 2.
+An employee who is absent from duty at a Village school because of inclement weather which prohibits travel from Prince Rupert to their place of employment, shall not be deducted for any time lost. - 3.
+A library employee will be paid as a Library Assistant II, if they work 50% or more of their time unsupervised. - 4.
+Personal Care Allowance

+Education Assistants who are assigned to students who are not toilet trained or assist with personal hygiene will receive an allowance of sixty dollars (\$60) per month, not to be shared with other Education Assistants.